taidaesal/vulkano_tutorial/docs/section_11.md

 }
 ```

-We don't need to store `physical` because we won't be using outside of this initialisation process.
+We don't need to store `physical` because we won't be using outside of this initialization process.

 #### Our Window